amazon-archives/serverless-image-resizing/README.md

   The deployment script requires the [AWS CLI][cli] version 1.11.19 or newer to be installed.
 This is brought to you by using the previously built Docker image.
 You need to have you AWS configuration in a folder `.aws` next to this project dir.
 As first time user you have to run `make awsconfigure`.

   Run `make deploy` to deploy the CloudFormation stack.
-It will create a temporary Amazon S3 bucket, package and upload the function, and create the Lambda function, Amazon API Gateway RestApi, and an S3 bucket for images via CloudFormation.
+It will create a temporary Amazon S3 bucket, package and upload the function, and create the Lambda function, Amazon API Gateway REST API, and an S3 bucket for images via CloudFormation.

-  Please be aware that you might prefix the _deploy_ target in the _Makefile_ with `winpty` depending on your environment under windows!
+  Please be aware that you might prefix the _deploy_ target in the _Makefile_ with `winpty` depending on your environment under Windows!

 1. Test the function